akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

-# Exercise 1: Create your first Linux VM
+# Exercise 1: Create your first Linux VM (10 minutes)

 **1.1 SSH Key Genration**
 1. Select the **Cloud Shell** from the upper right corner of the Azure Portal.<br/>